Xunnamius/black-flag/docs/api/src/exports/type-aliases/Configuration.md

 > **usage**: `string`

 Set a usage message shown at the top of the command's help text.

+Depending on the value of `ExecutionContext::state.showHelpOnFail`, either the "short" first line of usage text will be output during errors or the "full" usage string.
+Either way, whenever help text is explicitly requested (e.g. `--help` is given), the full usage string will be output.

 Several replacements are made to the `usage` string before it is output.
 In
 order: